Noemata/XamlBenchmark/README.md

 Microsoft has been boasting about how comparable WinUI is to UWP.
 Clearly, WinUI has a significant performance and feature gap when compared to UWP.

 The good news, the performance of WPF using .Net 3.x and 5.x has seen drastic improvements.

-Once these tests are tuned further, more formal results will be provided.